SamCT/pairtools_RS/README.md

+## This is a repo intended for educational and research purposes

+Using codex, the aim of this pairtools revision is to assess the capacity of codex to do a python -> Rust swap of a complex code set that is currently limited in computational throughput and thus broader application.
+This is a pure vibe code.
+It is not intended for production until thoroughly tested.

 # pairtools-rs rewrite scope

 This repository now targets a **full Rust rewrite** of pairtools with command-line and output compatibility as the primary goal.